 We have full coverage of that.

-Sebastian Gorka, Joe Concha will join us also from the religious side of things.
+Sebastian Gorka, Joe Concha, will join us also from the religious side of things.

 We'll check in with Robert Jeffers and Jerry Falwell Jr.

-That's all coming up tonight at nine.
+That's all coming up tonight at 9.

-Set you D VR, Hannity, Fox News.
+Set Ya DVR, Hannity, Fox News.

 Have a great weekend.